By Janis D. Gioia, MAEd and Elise C. Gioia

-Children with anxiety, autism or sensory processing disorders experience everyday things differently than other children.
+But children with anxiety, autism or sensory processing disorders experience everyday things differently.

 Halloween is no exception.